 The ceiling for LLMs, for now, seems to be conscious competence.
 They can capture and articulate procedure (or at least the median advice on any particular topic), but not judgment.

 An illustrative example: I asked ChatGPT, Claude, and Gemini each to design a fragrance that captures the scent of “jasmine just blooming on the vine on the west coast of California.”
 Each gave me a tidy list of top, middle, and bottom notes, with varying degrees of specificity and complexity.
-All featured Jasmine sambac absolute, the widely-accepted best substitute for jasmine on the vine, but none contained anything particularly surprising (I’m am not a perfumer, but I am a prolific Fragrantica user, and the LLM-generated fragrances all looked suspiciously like perfumes I’ve smelled before).
+All featured Jasmine sambac absolute, the widely-accepted best substitute for jasmine on the vine, but none contained anything particularly surprising (I am not a perfumer, but I am a prolific Fragrantica user, and the LLM-generated fragrances all seemed suspiciously like perfumes I’ve smelled before).

 Christophe could explain what he was doing, and sometimes he did.
 But most of the time he just did it.
 Fingal Ferguson, the master knifemaker profiled in the first episode of Tacit, noted that muscle memory is a knifemaker’s tool of instinct.
 It’s a perfumer’s too, and with Christophe it showed up as a mostly-silent sequence.
 For hours we watched him smell, pause, and write, over and over again.